FREQUENTLY ASKED QUESTIONS

 Community Involvement

-• Since 2019, Cambridge-Isanti Schools’ Administration and School Board—working closely with our community—have taken thoughtful and intentional steps to stabilize district finances and shape a long-term vision for our schools.
-That vision was built through years of engagement and input from a wide range of stakeholders, ensuring the final plan is rooted in community priorities and focused on student success.
+• Since 2019, Cambridge-Isanti Schools’ Administration and School Board—working in partnership with our community—have taken intentional steps to stabilize finances and shape a long-term vision for our schools.
+That vision is not ours alone; it reflects years of input from families, students, staff, local businesses, and civic leaders through surveys, listening sessions, and task force work.

 Key contributors to this process included: